Standards

 1.9 Demonstrates knowledge of policies, procedures and educational alternatives to facilitate effective classroom, school, and district-wide behavior management.

-2. STANDARD II Fosters positive individual development - The safety educator fosters positive individual development of students that contributes to a positive, safe, and healthy school culture, climate, and environment
+1.10 Demonstrates knowledge of appropriate strategies for the identification, assessment, and management of threats. - STANDARD II Fosters positive individual development - The safety educator fosters positive individual development of students that contributes to a positive, safe, and healthy school culture, climate, and environment

 PERFORMANCE CRITERIA: The extent to which the safety educator: